Dolphin-watching sailor saves life of drowning woman

-LOS ANGELES (KTLA) – After 12 hours stuck at sea off the coast of Marina Del Rey, California, a woman was saved last month by a sailor who happened to spot her hand while marveling at a pod of dolphins.
+LOS ANGELES, Calif.
+(KTLA) – After 12 hours stuck at sea off the coast of Marina Del Rey, California, a woman was saved last month by a sailor who happened to spot her hand while marveling at a pod of dolphins.

 Khosrow “Koz” Khosravani recently recalled the incident, which happened on Sept.
 26. He and a group of friends embarked on a sail from Marina Del Rey to Paradise Cove in Malibu.
 During the trip, Khosravani spotted a pod of dolphins and decided to deviate from the route to get a better view.
 That’s when he saw something unusual.